Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 However, that brings a dilemma in salesforce Lightning.

-Lightning tip #8: Decide where is the best place to record notes in Lightning.
+Lightning tip #9: Decide upon the best place to record notes in Lightning.
 Then do it consistently.

 Unfortunately, that’s not quite as straightforward as it sounds.